-Department of Counseling Programs
+Master of Science Programs

-The master of science (M.S.) degree program in counseling is designed to serve the training needs of practitioners who seek advanced training.
+The master of science counseling programs are designed to serve the training needs of practitioners who seek advanced training.
 Counselors work in diverse settings and their duties can vary greatly.
-Depending on their specialty, which is determined by the setting in which they work and the population they serve, counselors' scope of practice may include work with children, adolescents, adults, or families that have multiple issues, such as mental health disorders and addiction, disability and employment needs, school problems and career counseling needs, and trauma.
-The counseling program will develop the skills and leadership abilities of counselors who have a desire to provide, create and maintain high quality service delivery.
+Depending on their specialty, which is determined by the setting in which they work and the population they serve, counselors scope of practice may include work with children, adolescents, adults, or families that have multiple issues, such as mental health disorders and addiction, disability and employment needs, school problems or career counseling needs, and trauma.
 The counseling program is offered in a variety of formats to accommodate the working professional.

-The master's degree in Counseling with a Clinical Mental Health Counseling concentration (60 credit hours) provides education and training for those who will seek employment in such diverse settings as social agencies, mental health clinics, hospitals, personnel offices, and schools.
-This program is offered on the main campus in a ground-based semester format, at one of five other NSU regional campuses in an intensive weekend format, or fully online.
-Currently, there are regional campus programs offered in Florida at Jacksonville, Orlando, Tampa, Miami, and Palm Beach.
-Many graduates go on to seek licensure in Florida as mental health counselors.
+The master's degree in Mental Health Counseling (60 credit hours) provides education and training for those who will seek employment in such diverse settings as social agencies, mental health clinics, hospitals, personnel offices, and schools.
+This program is offered either on campus in a semester format or at one of the NSU Student Education Centers in a weekend format.
+Currently, there are field-based programs offered in Florida at Jacksonville, Miami, Orlando, Palm Beach, and Tampa.